knpuniversity/symfony4/knpu/ep5-forms/unmapped-fields.md

 # Adding Extra "Unmapped" Fields

-Not to be confused with not being used with Jordy.
-All right, so head back to `/register`.

-Okay.
-Because

-as I mentioned, there is one thing that's bothering me and I mentioned the fact that if you look at our `UserRegistrationFormType`, the plain password is actually set on a `password` field, which means when we submit that the `Form` component calls set password and actually sets that on our `password` field, but the password field is meant to be an encoded password.
-And of course before we save it, we do call user get password to get that plain text password and then we encode it and set up back on that field.
-So ultimately it saves in the database as an encoded password.
-But I don't like doing this.
-I don't like ever setting the plain text password on a password on a field that could be persisted.
-So go to our `UserRegistrationFormType` and we're going to change this to `plainPassword`.
-And I'll put a little comment above here about why we're doing this.
-Now, of course this is going to be a problem if we go over.
-Now you try to register with the different user.
-It's going to blow up neither the property plain password nor one of the methods.
-Get Plain Password has plain password, blah blah blah, um, has access on the user.
-And we know why this is happening.
-I mentioned earlier when you make a field in your form called email,

-then the `Form` system, we'll use the `getEmail()`

-method to read data off of the `User` object.
-And when we submit these set email method to put data back on, so we're effectively saying an error here that says, look, you don't have a get plain password and a set plain password properties or a methods.
-So there are two ways to fix this.
-First, we could actually create a `plainPassword` property on our entity, make it not persisted, so don't put an `@ORM\Column` on it and then create a good `plainPassword` and a `setPlainPassword()` method.
-Or we can mark this field to not be mapped.
-Check this out.
-I'm gonna past `null` the second argument so it keeps guessing the field for now though, in a second we're going to turn that into a password field and then we're going to say `'mapped' => false`.
-What that does is, and now says that I want to have a field called `plainPassword` on my form just like before, but now it should not get or set this data back onto our `User` object.
-So of course the question then is a, if it's not setting the data on the user, how do we get the data after all?
-That's the `User` objects, what we get back from the form system, so where will that `plainPassword` data live and your controller `dd($form['plainPassword']->getData()`,

-then move over, refresh and Oh, I get this.
-Form snack contain extra fields.
-That's because I never fully refreshed the new form after renaming my password field.
-So we were actually still submitting the old password field and southern new ones.
-So let's try that again.
-This time.
-Yes, it hits our DI statement.
-So here's the cool thing about the `Form` system.
-There's a `Form` object on top, but then each individual field is it's for own form object.
-So this form Lusko back plain password is its own `Form` object and you can ask individually for its data which will be that plain text password.
-This is a super powerful way to handle a situations where you sometimes have a field that you need in your form, but it doesn't really map cleanly to something on your entity.
-So we can copy this, remove the DD and then down below, use that instead on our field.
-Now, before we try this, one last thing I do want to change, is that our.
-Actually No. So let's move back over.
-Refresh and this time nice it submits perfectly.
-All right, so go back to `/register` one last time before I move on.
-One thing I do want to fix is the fastest path that the plan tax.
-The password field is actually plain text.
+Our `UserRegistrationFormType` has a `password` field.
+But *that* means, when the user types in their *plain-text* password, the form component calls `setPassword()` and sets that on the `password` field!

+That's both *weird* - because the `password` field should be encrypted - *and* a potential security issue: if we somehow accidentally save the user at this moment, that plaintext password will go into the database.

+But the password field is meant to be an *encoded* password.
+And, yea before we save, we *do* encode that plaintext password and set *that* back on the field.
+But.
+I don't like doing this: I don't like *ever* setting the plaintext password on a field that could be persisted - it's just risky, and, kind of strange to use this property in two ways.

+Go back to `UserRegistrationFormType`.
+Change the field to `plainPassword`.
+Let's add a comment above about why we're doing this.

+But... yea!
+This *is* going to be a problem!
+Go back to the form and try to register with a different user.
+Boom!

+> Neither the property `plainPassword` nor one of the methods `getPlainPassword()`
+> blah, blah, blah, exist in class `User`.

+And we know why this is happening!
+Earlier, we learned that if you add a field to your form called `email`, the form system, call the `getEmail()` method to read data off of the `User` object.
+And when we submit, it will call `setEmail()` to set the data back *on* the object.
+Oh, and, it *also* calls `getEmail()` on submit to first see if the data changed at all.

+Anyways, the form is basically saying:

+> Hey!
+I see this `plainPassword` property, but there's no way for me to get or
+> set that property!

+There are two ways to fix this.
+First, we *could* create a `plainPassword` property on `User`, but make *not* persist it to the database.
+So, *don't* put an `@ORM\Column` annotation on it.
+Then, add normal `getPlainPassword()` and `setPlainPassword()` methods... and we're good!
+That solution is simple.
+But it also means that we've added this extra property to the class *just* to help make the form work.

+## Unmapped (mapped => false) Fields

+The *second* solution is a bit more interesting: we can mark the field to not be "mapped".
+Check it out: pass `null` as the second argument to `add()` so it keeps guessing the field type for now.
+Then, pass a new option: `mapped` set to `false`.

+That changes everything.
+This tells the form system that we *do* want this `plainPassword` field on our form but that it should *not* get or set its data back onto the `User` object.
+It means that we *no* longer need a `getPlainPassword()` or `setPlainPassword()` method.

+## Accessing Unmapped Fields

+Woo!
+Except... if the form doesn't set this data onto the `User` object... how the heck can we access that data?
+After all, when we call `$form->getData()`, it gives use the `User` object.
+Where will that `plainPassword` data live?

+In your controller, `dd($form['plainPassword']->getData())`.

+Then move over, refresh and... oh!
+Form contains extra fields.
+My fault: I never fully refreshed the form after renaming `password` to `plainPassword`.
+So, we were *still* submitting the old password.
+And, by default, if you submit *extra* data to a form, you get a validation error.

+Let's try that again.
+This time...
+Yes!
+It hits our dump and die call and there's our plain password!

+This uncovers a *really* neat thing about the form system.
+When you call `$this->createForm()`, it creates a Form object that represents the whole form.
+But also, each individual *field* is *also* represented as a `Form` object, and is a *child* of that top-level form.
+Yep, `$form['plainPassword']` gives us a `Form` object that knows everything about this *one* field.
+When we all `->getData()` on it, yep!
+That's the value for this *one* field.

+This is a *super* nice solution for situations where you need to add a field to your form, but it doesn't map cleanly to property on your entity.
+Copy this, remove the `dd()` and, down below, use *that* to get the plain password.

+Let's try it!
+Move back over, refresh and... got it!
+We are *registered*!

+## Using the PasswordType Field

+Go back to `/register` - there is *one* more thing I want to fix before we keep
+going: the password field is a plain text input.
+That's not idea.

-So go back to your form type and obviously even though, um, the form system has no idea what type of field `plainPassword` is.
-It's not even a property on our entities, so it can't really do any type of form guessing, so it just assumes it's a `TextType`.
+Go back to your form class.
+The form field guessing system has *no* idea what type of field `plainPassword` is - it's not even a property on our entity!
+When guessing fails, it falls back to `TextType`.

-So change this to `PasswordType::class`.
-Nothing will change with the way it's submitted, but it's now going to render as a proper `password` field.
-Perfect.
-Next, let's talk about adding form validation to this, which is going to be a little bit special because we need to validate that the user is unique in the database, which is a special constraint and we also need to apply validation to for the first time to a field that's actually not actually part of our entity class.
+Change this to `PasswordType::class`.
+This won't change how the field *behaves*, just how it's rendered.
+Yep! a proper `<input type="password">` field.

+Next: time to add validation to this form!
+Which, hmm, is going to be a bit interesting.
+First, we need to validate that the user is unique in the database.
+And second, for the first time, we need to add validation to a form field that doesn't exist on our entity class.